-Several community organizations – including the City of Gainesville – are committed to improving food access in our community.
-One way we can do this is to make sure food does not go to waste.
-By working together, businesses and food recovery organizations (like food banks and food pantries) can work to get donations for extra food to hungry people in Gainesville.
-A survey has been created to help this process.
-Check out this post for more info.
+One way we can improve food access in our community is to make sure food does not go to waste.
+By working together, businesses and food recovery organizations can work to get donations for extra food to community members who are hungry.
+Check out this post to learn about a survey created to help this process.

 This SNAP Recipient Survey by Florida Impact to End Hunger is open to Florida residents who currently receive Supplemental Nutrition Assistance Program (SNAP) benefits.
 Participating in this survey may help to improve the SNAP program in the future.